smatechnologies/ibm-i-agent-docs/docs/reference/multiple-environments-how-to-add-an-lsam-environment.md

 The next step requires an understanding of how to configure OpCon options at the SAM console.

-21.  **Add a new machine definition** to the machine table at the OpCon Enterprise Manager (EM), using the new LSAM Name.
+21.  **Add a new machine definition** to the machine table at the OpCon User Interface (EM, SM), using the new LSAM Name.

     a.
 Specify that the machine type is IBM i.
 22. Enter the new LSAM environment in the IBM i partition using the **STRSMA** command or the **LSAMENU** command.
 For more information, refer to the [STRSMA Command](../operations/lsam.md#the-strsma-command).
 Be sure to specify the new environment name for the ENV parameter of this command: